AmandeepTomar/GenericsInjava/src/collectionsframeworks/list/list-readme.md

 ##LinkedList

 - LinkedList node connected by references
-- As array have a disadvantages , there may be `holes` in the Array Data structures and we have to shift a lot of items.
+- As arrays have a disadvantages, there may be `holes` in the Array Data structures and we have to shift a lot of items.
-- This problem will be fixed by LinkedList.
+- LinkedList will fix this problem.
 - LinkedList
   - Data
   - Reference of Next node
-  - First node is `head`
+  - The first node is `head`
   - Last node reference to `NULL called tail node.`
 - It required more memory than Arrays
-- But it does not have holes so no shifting required.
+- But it does not have holes so no shifting is required.
 - No `random Access indexing`
 - We can implement Data Structures such as `STACKS and QUEUE`
-- Finding arbitrary item in the linked list still has `O(N) Running Time
+- Finding an arbitrary item in the linked list still has `O(N)` Running Time
-- We can insert item at the beginning of the data structure `FAST at O(1)`
+- We can insert an item at the beginning of the data structure `FAST at O(1)`
-- If we add and remove at the end or last of linked list its operation is `SLOW O(N)`
+- If we add and remove at the end or last of the linked list its operation is `SLOW O(N)`
 - <B>Important Notes</B>
   - All of the operations perform as could be expected for a doubly-linked list.
 Operations that index into the list will traverse the list from the beginning or the end,
   - Note that this implementation is not synchronized.
   - This is typically accomplished by `synchronizing on some object that naturally encapsulates the list`.
 If no such object exists, the list should be` "wrapped" using the Collections.synchronizedList method`.
 This is best done at creation time, to prevent accidental unsynchronized access to the list:
     `List list = Collections.synchronizedList(new LinkedList(...));`
   - Adding and removing from first and last is `O(1)` running time.

 ###Vector